sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

    Events are sent as the condition progresses through each of these states.
    Each of these events is characterized by "state" in addition to "severity".
-   Each alarm hence comprises of a RAISED event and potentially a CLEARED event or an ACKNOWLEDGED event.
+   Each alarm hence comprises of a RAISED event and potentially a CLEARED event and/or an ACKNOWLEDGED event.

    An application *raises* an alarm when it encounters a faulty condition by sending an event with a state: RAISED.
    After the application recovers from the condition, that alarm is *cleared* by sending an event with a state: CLEARED.